 The petitioner fails to properly acknowledge the existence or reasons for a drug or drinking problem.

-Petitioners that have been diagnosed as significant risk or above have usually gone through a treatment program.
+Petitioners who have been diagnosed as significant risk or above have usually gone through a treatment program.
 These programs are designed to assist them in developing an understanding and acknowledgment of the nature and extent of their drinking or drug problem.
 The inability to acknowledge and explain the reasons and nature behind their problem and how it relates to their DUI will cause the issues.
-This will cause the Secretary of State to call into question the effectiveness of your completed treatment and maybe require additional treatment.
+This will cause the Secretary of State to call into question the effectiveness of your completed treatment and may require additional treatment.

 The petitioner’s testimony is inconsistent with the information that is contained in the evaluation.

 Even in cases where the drug or alcohol evaluation is properly prepared, the testimony at the hearing can be different from the information in the evaluation.
 This may have to do with prior DUI circumstances and facts.
-This can include the amount of alcohol consumed, the drug and alcohol history, and drug and alcohol symptoms experienced.
+This can include the amount of alcohol consumed, the drug and alcohol history, and the drug and alcohol symptoms experienced.
 There are also numerous other discrepancies that can affect the consistency as well.

 The drug and alcohol evaluation does not support the assigned level of classification.

-Under Illinois law, which affects the Belleville, IL area, A petitioner can belong in 1 of 5 classification levels.
+Under Illinois law, which affects the Belleville, IL area, A petitioner can belong to 1 of 5 classification levels.
 This is based on factors such as arrest history, drug and drinking history, BAC levels, and even symptoms of dependency and abuse.
 This classification system is complicated and technical, which can cause mistakes to be made.
 However, this also means that the Secretary of State will often find differences between the reported symptoms and the levels.
 This can cause issues and can prevent you from getting your driving privileges back.

 Contact One of Our Driver’s License Reinstatement Attorneys